 I’ve stored these on the counter in the pan covered in foil but I can totally see sending these in a college care package.
 I’d wrap them individually then pack them in a Ziploc bag.
 They should ship nicely.

-What can I add-in to the granola bars?
+What can I add-in to the Chocolate Chip Pecan Granola Bars?

-Once the bars set and my son and I tasted them we started brainstorming ideas for more flavors.
-Here’ what we came up with:
+Once the bars were set and my son and I tasted them we started brainstorming ideas for more flavors.
+Here’s what we came up with:

 - Substitute Cocoa Krispies for Rice Krispies for even more chocolate flavor.